-The Google Panda update ranks websites that publish crappy content lower than sites that offer detailed, meaningful content.
+The Google Panda update ranks websites that publish crappy content lower than the sites that offer detailed, meaningful content.
 That’s good news for you because you want to create content that makes the web better, right?
 But how do you create that kind of content?

 Question #1: Is what you wrote original?